dinaTheo/StreamflowForecastingNN-DynFus/README.md

 - Load ERA5-Land data
-- Retrieve river flow measurements from DEFRA/NRFA APIs Processed data is saved in `Data/Final-data/`.
+- Retrieve river flow measurements from DEFRA/NRFA APIs The processed data is saved in `Data/Final-data/`.
 These files are already included, but you can regenerate them by running the scripts (after installing the required Python libraries).

----

 ## Stage 2: Preprocessing & Model Development